MarkZuck10/forCNN/README.md

 This project demonstrates an implementation of the **LeNet-5** Convolutional Neural Network (CNN) architecture, a pioneering model in deep learning designed for handwritten digit classification, specifically tested on the **MNIST** dataset.

-## Project Structure
+## Structure

-This project is part of a larger CNN repository, but it has its own independent README as it focuses on the LeNet architecture.
+This part focuses on the LeNet architecture.
 The model has been built from scratch using Keras, trained on the MNIST dataset, and evaluated with testing data to achieve high classification accuracy.

 ## Architecture Overview